rotbau/rotbau.github.io/_posts/2023-09-22-TKGs-Private-CA.md

 cat ca.crt |base64 > ca-b64.txt
 cat ca-b64.txt |base64 > ca-doubleb64.tx
 ```
+4. Repeat for any other CAs you need to add (example below adds harbor-ca:, ca-1:, ca-2)
-3. Create Manifest for trusted-ca-secret and add the name of the certificate (harbor-ca) and the double base64 encoded ca.crt.
+5. Create Manifest for trusted-ca-secret and add the name of the certificate (harbor-ca) and the double base64 encoded ca.crt.
 The name can be anything but needs to match what you put in the cluster manifest trust section.
 ```
 cat > clustername-user-trusted-ca-secret.yaml <<-EOF
 apiVersion: v1